Back to Those Days

 Back to Those Days (Powrót do tamtych dni) is a 2021 Polish coming of age drama film written and directed by Konrad Aksinowicz.
-Originally titled Return to Legoland (Powrót do Legolandu), it premiered at the Gdynia Film Festival on 12 September 2021.
+Originally titled Return to Legoland (Powrót do Legolandu), it premiered at the Polish Film Festival on 12 September 2021.

 Premise

 Like many children in 1990s post-communist Poland, Tomek lives with his mother Helena while his father Alek works in the United States.
 When Alek unexpectedly returns to Poland, he brings money and expensive gifts, but his alcohol addiction soon takes over the family.